Purdue-CS193/homework-0-addisonhardee/index.md

 ## Addison Hardee's First CS193 Homework

-My favorite things about CS193
+My favorite things about CS193:
 - Interesting projects
 - Challenges
 - Debugging
 - The friends I've made so far
 - My TA's
+- Using Github.
+I haven't used it that much before so I am excited.

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.